axusfg/Note-to-Scale/_posts/2020-09-12-welcome-to-jekyll.markdown

 date:   2020-09-12 04:53:44 -0500
 categories: jekyll update
 ---
-On September 1, 2017, one million Russian students watched as Russian President Vladimir Putin addressed the nation.
-In his speech, President Putin declared:
+\textbf{On September 1, 2017, one million Russian students watched as Russian President Vladimir Putin addressed the nation.
+In his speech, President Putin declared:}

 “Artificial intelligence is the future for all humankind… whoever becomes the leader in this sphere will become the ruler of the world.”